Self-Preservation is a Basic Instinct.

 Firefighter Blaine Higgins

-Common Voices, Partners in Fire Safety (Length :41)
+Common Voices, Partners in Life Safety (Length :41)

 Dan Jones